microsoft/pxt-arcade/docs/hardware/raspberry-pi/makecode-wooden-cabinet.md

 For each board,

-* cut out 2 slices and glue/pin them to the side
+* cut out 2 strips and glue/pin them to the side
 * use the jig to position the boards 1/4" from the sides.

 Once all the boards are secured, attach the upper side of the arcade and you're done!